WPP-Public/Potato-ACE/src/ace/components/listbox/README.md

 ### Dispatched event

-The following event is dispatched on `window` by Listbox.
+The following event is dispatched to `window` by Listbox.

 #### Ready